JDN89/h2m/README.md

 ## LOG -- quick notes, full of spelling mistakes and chaotic ramblings

+### 02/10/2025

+[learned about the title attribute in an anchor tag](https://www.w3schools.com/html/html_links.asp) : The title attribute specifies extra information about an element.
+The information is most often shown as a tooltip text when the mouse moves over the element.
+[also learned bout the rel attribute](https://www.w3schools.com/TAGS/att_a_rel.asp) The rel attribute specifies the relationship between the current document and the linked document.
+Only used when href attribute is present.

+For my markdown I don't need those so I could just skip these attributes.
+I am also thinking of ignoring href wrapped inside headers.
+But for now I'll leave them in and I'll reconsider once the converter is finished.

 ### 30/09/2025

 Fixed the lexer.
 For some reason, I thought the lexer allready worked correctly in the past.
 Looking at my log of 21/09/2025. zero deaths refactor?
 The fuck Jan - zeker moe?
 Anyway, fixed it this time - first attempt refactor (but not really)